DOI-ONRR/doi-extractives-data/src/markdown/downloads/disbursements.md

 ## Data dictionary

+### Fields and Definitions
 Laws treat revenues from offshore natural resources and onshore natural resources differently.
-There are set percentages and amounts from each that go certain places every year.
+There are set percentages and amounts from each that go to specific funds, local governments, or government agencies.
+All revenue collected from Native American lands is disbursed back to Native American tribes, nations, or individuals.

-### Onshore
+_Fiscal Year_ The year the disbursement occurred.
+The federal fiscal year runs from October 1 of the prior year through September 30 of the year being described.
+For example, Fiscal Year 2018 is between October 1, 2017,  and September 30, 2018.

+_Fund Type_ The type of recipient receiving the disbursement.

-_U.S.
+* _U.S.
 Treasury_ Funds disbursed to the Treasury go to the General Fund, which is the federal government’s basic operating fund.
 The General Fund pays for roughly two-thirds of all federal expenditures, including the U.S. military, national parks, and schools.

-_States_ Funds disbursed to states fall under the jurisdiction of each state, and each state determines how the funds will be used.
+* _U.S.
+Treasury GoMESA_ The Gulf of Mexico Energy Security Act (GOMESA) of 2006 specifies that 50% of revenues from certain gulf leases be directed to the U.S. Treasury.
+* _American Indian Tribes_ ONRR disburses 100% of revenue collected from resource extraction on Native American lands back to Native American tribes, nations, and individuals.
+* _Land and Water Conservation_ Fund This fund provides matching grants to states and local governments to buy and develop public outdoor recreation areas across the 50 states.
+* _Land and Water Conservation Fund GoMESA_ The Gulf of Mexico Energy Security Act (GOMESA) of 2006 specifies that 12.5% of revenues from certain gulf leases be directed to the LWCF stateside program.
+States can receive up to $125 million a year in funding.
+This portion of LWCF funds is not subject to the congressional appropriation process, but are otherwise treated similarly to regular LWCF funds.
+* _Historic Preservation Fund_ This fund helps preserve U.S. historical and archaeological sites and cultural heritage through grants to state and tribal historic preservation offices.

-_Reclamation_ Established by Congress in 1902 to pay for Bureau of Reclamation projects, this fund supports the establishment of critical infrastructure projects like dams and power plants.
+* _Reclamation_ Established by Congress in 1902 to pay for Bureau of Reclamation projects, this fund supports the establishment of critical infrastructure projects like dams and power plants.

-_American Indian Tribes_ ONRR disburses 100% of revenue collected from resource extraction on American Indian lands back to the Indian tribes and individual Indian landowners.
+* _State_ Funds disbursed to states fall under the jurisdiction of each state, and each state determines how the funds will be used.
+* _State 8(g)_ 27% of revenue from leases in the 8(g) Zone (the first three nautical miles of the Outer Continental Shelf) are shared with states.
+* _State GoMESA_ 37.5% of revenue from certain leases in the Gulf of Mexico are shared with Alabama, Louisiana, Mississippi, and Texas.

-_Other_ Certain onshore funds are directed back to the federal agencies that administer these lands (e.g., BLM, U.S. Fish and Wildlife Service, and U.S. Forest Service) to help cover the agencies’ operational costs.
+* _Other_ Certain funds are directed back to the federal agencies that administer these lands (e.g., BLM, U.S. Fish and Wildlife Service, and U.S. Forest Service) to help cover the agencies’ operational costs.
 The Ultra-Deepwater Research Program and the Mescal Settlement Agreement also receive $50 million each.

-### Offshore

-_U.S.
-Treasury_ The majority of offshore revenue is disbursed to the Treasury, which enters it into the General Fund, the federal government’s basic operating fund.
-The General Fund pays for roughly two-thirds of all federal expenditures, including the U.S. military, national parks, and schools.

-_Land and Water Conservation Fund_ This fund provides matching grants to states and local governments to buy and develop public outdoor recreation areas across the 50 states.

-_Historic Preservation Fund_ This fund helps preserve U.S. historical and archaeological sites and cultural heritage through grants to state and tribal historic preservation offices.

-_States_ States receive federal Outer Continental Shelf revenue in two ways:

-- 27% of revenue from leases in the 8(g) Zone (the first three nautical miles of the Outer Continental Shelf) are shared with states.
-- 37.5% of revenue from certain leases in the Gulf of Mexico are shared with Alabama, Louisiana, Mississippi, and Texas.

-_Other_ Certain offshore funds are directed back to the federal agencies that administer these lands (e.g., BOEM and BSEE) to help cover the agencies’ operational costs.

-## Archive

-In the past, this site has offered detailed data for disbursements distributed from other funds.
-For example, the data below details disbursements to sub-funds of the Land and Water Conservation Fund and the Historic Preservation Fund.

-### Land and Water Conservation Fund

-<glossary-term>ONRR</glossary-term> disburses revenue to the [Land and Water Conservation Fund (LWCF)](https://www.nps.gov/subjects/lwcf/index.htm) according to federal law.
-However, these funds are subject to congressional appropriations.
-Actual annual appropriations to the fund have met the authorized threshold only twice (1998, 2001), while appropriations have been limited to between $255 million and $450 million since 2008.

-To see how much was disbursed to states, sub-funds, and other projects each year, see the following datasets.

-* [American Battlefield Protection Program, 2011-2015 data](/data/disbursements/lwcf/abpp.tsv) (TSV): Details about the location, acreage, and grant amounts of each battlefield funded through the [American Battlefield Protection Program](https://www.nps.gov/abpp/index.htm), a National Parks Service program that preserves the land where historic American battles were fought.

-* [Cooperative Endangered Species Conservation Fund, 2011-2015 data](/data/disbursements/lwcf/cescf.tsv) (TSV): List of individual projects and locations funded through the [Cooperative Endangered Species Conservation Fund](https://www.fws.gov/endangered/grants/), a [Fish and Wildlife Service](https://www.fws.gov/) program for conservation planning and acquisition of vital habitat for threatened and endangered species.

-* [State and local grants, 2011-2016 data](/data/disbursements/lwcf/grants.tsv) (TSV): Details about the location, amount, and purpose of all Land and Water Conservation Fund grants to state and local governments.

-* [Land acquisitions, 2011-2016 data](/data/disbursements/lwcf/land-acquisition.tsv) (TSV): Details about the location, budget, acreage, and purpose of each federal land acquisition funded by the Land and Water Conservation Fund.

-### Historic Preservation Fund

-Like the LWCF, money in the Historic Preservation Fund is subject to congressional appropriations.
-Some of it is spent on historic preservation projects, but some of it ultimately goes to other expenditures.
-The fund is authorized to receive and disburse $150 million each year, but annual appropriations have declined from $94 million to less than $60 million since 2001.

-To see how much was disbursed to each state for preservation projects, see [Historic Preservation grants, 2011-2016](/data/disbursements/historic-preservation.tsv) (TSV).
+_Onshore/Offshore_ Whether the origin of the revenue being disbursed is offshore or onshore.

+_State_ The state that received the disbursement in accordance with revenue-sharing legislation.

+_County_ The county that received the disbursement in accordance with revenue-sharing legislation.

+_Total_ The total amount disbursed.

 ## Contact us
+Do you have questions about the data or need data that isn't here?
+Contact our data specialists at onrrdatarequests@onrr.gov.